 - being older than 40 years of age

 The majority of oral cancers are linked to tobacco use.
 The risk is even higher for people who use both tobacco and drink alcohol, compared with those who use only one of the two.

 - a sore, lesion, blister, ulcer, or lump on the mouth that does not go away

 - a red or white patch on the lip

 - swelling of the jaw

-If you experience any of the symptoms for lip cancers, you should see your doctor.
-He or she will conduct a physical examination of the lips and other parts of the mouth to search for abnormal areas and try to identify possible causes.
+If you have signs or symptoms of lip cancer, you should see your doctor.
+They will perform a physical exam of your lips and other parts of your mouth to search for abnormal areas and try to identify possible causes.

 If lip cancer is suspected, a biopsy can confirm the diagnosis.
-The doctor will take a small sample of the abnormal area and review it in a laboratory under a microscope.
-If your doctor confirms that you have lip cancer, he or she may then perform a number of other tests in order to determine how far the cancer has progressed and/or if it has spread to other parts of the body.
+During this procedure, a small sample of the abnormal area is taken and reviewed in a pathology laboratory under a microscope.
+If your doctor confirms that you have lip cancer, they may then perform a number of other tests to determine how far the cancer has progressed, or if it has spread to other parts of the body.